 WHAT YOU SHOULD KNOW!
 The syndicates mission can extend beyond the mere maintenance of common portions.
 It may also undertake alteration or improvement work, under reserve of obtaining the prior approval of the General Meeting of co-owners.

 WHAT TO KEEP IN MIND: Although it is not the private portions owner, nor the owner of the immovable’s common portions, its status implies (article 1046 C.c.Q), that it is responsible for the preservation of the whole immovable.
 Thus it must, on a best effort basis, keep it up to standards, which requires undertaking work on a regular basis to ensure its sustainability.

 WARNING!
 The syndicate’s absolute duty of ensuring the preservation of common portions entails that it will be liable if a construction or design defect causes prejudice to any co-owner or third party.
 This liability can also be invoked in the case of lack of maintenance of common portions.

-Building façades Apparent defect Central air conditioning system Central heating system Construction defect Defect in workmanship Elevator Faulty design Improvements made to a private portion Latent defect Parking Piping and wiring.
-Preservation of the immovable Staircase Syndicate of co-owners Water cooling tower
+Building façades Community of co-owners Apparent defect Central air conditioning system Central heating system Construction defect Defect in workmanship Elevator Faulty design Immovable Improvements made to a private portion Juridical personality Latent defect Parking Piping and wiring.
+Preservation of the immovable Stairway Syndicate of co-owners Water cooling tower